 If you have any kind of credit, from a student loan to a department store credit card, you also have a “credit score.”
 A “credit score” gives future lenders, landlords, employers and others insight into how likely you are to pay your bills.
 Credit scores range from 300 to 850.
 The higher the number, the better your credit score.
-Your credit report is a summary of your payment history on loans and other bills.
+Your credit report includes, among other things, a summary of your payment history on loans and other bills.
 It is the information used to determine your credit score.

 Understanding Your Credit Score